A Train Ride in the Great Smoky Mountains to the Nantahala River Gorge

 Fontana Lake, Nantahala River Gorge, Great Smoky Mountains Railroad

 There is no shortage of beautiful scenery or photo opportunities.
-That being said, there was a point where I put my camera away and just enjoyed the time as the train wrapped around the lake.
+That being said, there was a point where I put my camera away and just enjoyed the time as the train wrapped around the lake, through epic scenery, and along the Nantahala River.

 Nantahala River Gorge, Great Smoky Mountains Railroad